ifthenpay/ifthenpay-sdk-php/readme.md

 ### Check payment status (MB WAY and Cofidis)

-This method is exclusive to MB WAY and Cofids, and is used to get a status enum of the transaction, since these payments can have different status at a given time.
+This method is exclusive to MB WAY and Cofidis and is used to get a status enum of the transaction, since these payments can have different statuses at a given time.
 MB WAY, when initialized with success, is in a "pending" status, it can then be "paid", "rejected_by_user", "declined" or "expired".
 Cofidis, when initialized with success, is in a "pending" status, it can then be "paid", "declined", "canceled" or "error.
-D A common use case in MB WAY, is using this method together with a frontend countdown timer to display the transaction status to the buyer.
+D A common use case in MB WAY is using this method together with a frontend countdown timer to display the transaction status to the buyer.
-Cofidis's method lets you set the number of attempts, this was necessary since a few seconds delay may occour while the status is updated.
+Cofidis's method lets you set the number of attempts, this was necessary since a few seconds delay may occur while the status is updated.

 ```php
 // assuming getting a payment record stored in your database ($dataArray)